No Dogs Available

 What are “Dogs Like Tiggy?”

 “Dogs Like Tiggy” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Tiggy loves people and "smiles".
 He is the ultimate lap dog and is super sensitive and loving.
 Snuggles with us all night!
 He loves to chase small animals and lights: flashlights, laser pointers, any random reflected light.
 His mom is a Rat Terrier rescue, Avery, from the Pacific Grove/Salinas area.
 Dad apparently is a MinPin.”